 - Be sure and choose the right size plants for the space you’re working with.
 This can be tricky, since those you’re planting today are much smaller than they’ll be once they’ve matured.

-- Always read your plants’ care labels to better understand their optimal growing conditions and size at maturity.
-This information plays a critical in role in ensuring you’re choosing the right plant for the right space.
+- Know your growing zone.
+Always read your plants’ care labels to better understand their optimal growing conditions and size at maturity.
+This information plays a critical role in ensuring you’re choosing the right plant for the right space.

 - From a design perspective, think in terms of texture, layers and drifts.